rileyeaton-ubc/rileyeaton-resume/README.md

 # Riley Eaton's Personal Resume

-This repository is meant to store/serve my personal resume.
-The LaTeX source code used to build the PDF is provided here.
+**This repository is meant to store/serve my personal resume.
+The LaTeX source code used to build the PDF is provided here.**

-The version available here is a general CV, and more tailored versions may be used for differing applications.
+The version available here is general, and more tailored versions may be used for different job applications.

-Feel free to use the LaTeX source code to create your own resume.
+Feel free to use my LaTeX source code to create your own resume.
 For more details, see the repository license.
 Thanks for visiting!